How to Plan a Road Trip – The Definitive Guide 2023

 4. Vehicle Mechanical Condition

 It may be prudent to drop your car into a qualified mechanic for a pre-trip check-up.
-Alternatively, if you’re savvy with vehicle operation then carry out your own pre-departure checks.
+If you’re savvy with vehicle operation, carry out your pre-departure checks.

 These are some basic checks that can be carried out: